-Chemotherapy is a life saving medication — but it can wreak havoc on your body.
-Chemo patients experience a wide range of side effects, but one of the most obvious is hair loss.
+Chemotherapy is a life-saving medication used for cancer treatment.
+However, it can wreak havoc on your body.
+Patients undergoing cancer treatments experience a wide range of side effects, but one of the most obvious is hair loss.

-Chemotherapy-related hair loss — also known as chemotherapy-induced alopecia, affects the hair on your body as well as all other body hair including your eyelashes, eyebrows, facial hair, armpit hair, and pubic hair.
+Hair loss from chemotherapy, also known as chemotherapy-induced alopecia, affects the hair on your body as well as all other body hair including your eyelashes, eyebrows, facial hair, armpit hair, and pubic hair.
 So as well as being highly noticeable, it’s also distressing for many cancer patients to watch their hair fall out.

 So what can you do about hair loss after chemo?
 In this article, you’ll learn:

-Certain chemo drugs like Doxorubicin disrupts the hair cycle and causes alopecia .
+Certain chemo drugs like Doxorubicin disrupt the normal hair growth cycle and cause alopecia .
 It causes blood vessels around the hair follicles to reduce in density, essentially cutting off the blood supply to your hair roots.

 Occasionally, as a result of high doses of certain drug combinations, hair loss from chemo will be permanent.

-While you can’t control whether or not your hair falls out during chemotherapy, keeping your scalp and hair follicles healthy during treatment may improve the speed and thickness of your hair regrowth.
+While you can’t control whether or not your hair falls out during chemotherapy, keeping your scalp and hair follicles healthy during treatment may improve the speed and thickness of your new hair growth.

 If your hair loss isn’t permanent, you should start to see regrowth around 3-5 months after your treatment ends.
-This is due to the hair growth cycle:
+This is due to the phases of how hair grows:

 There are many things you can do to ease the strain on your hair during chemotherapy treatments.
 Being proactive could help you retain more hair throughout your treatment as well as stimulate new growth after treatment.

 You can avoid causing further damage to your scalp and hair follicles by properly caring for them during treatment.
-Make sure that when you go out, take or wear some sort of protection for the scalp – whether that’s sunscreen, a hat or a scarf.
-Keep your scalp well moisturised and as healthy as possible for when hair regrowth begins.
-Protecting your head from extreme elements such as harsh cold temperatures and the sun is critical.
+Make sure that when you go out, take or wear some sort of protection for the scalp such as sunscreen, a hat, or a scarf.

 If you have eyebrow hair loss, you can use makeup pencils to fill in your missing brows.
 You can also use false eyelashes if your eyelashes are affected by chemotherapy treatment.

 Our diets have a huge impact not only on our overall health but also on our hair health.
-Although diet can not control hair loss as a result of chemotherapy with your diet, eating well and ensuring you are taking in enough protein, vitamins and minerals means you can reduce the amount of hair lost and the speed it grows back.
+Although diet can not control hair loss as a result of chemotherapy, eating well and ensuring you are taking in enough protein, vitamins, and minerals may help you reduce the amount of hair loss and the speed at which it grows back.